hookdeck/hookdeck-cli/README.md

 ### Manage active workspace

-If you are a part of many workspaces, you can switch between them using our workspace management commands.
+If you are a part of multiple workspaces, you can switch between them using our workspace management commands.

 ```sh-session
 $ hookdeck workspace list